 By Terry Jester

 At best, annoying, at worst, peace shattering, noisy dogs can lead to frustration, anger, anxiety and sleep deprivation.
+Problem barking is an issue for the dog’s owners and their neighbors.

 Owners of barking dogs often feel powerless to control their pet’s barking.
 Neighbors just want to have their peace and quiet back.